PVermeer/dexie-addon-suite-monorepo/packages/dexie-populate-addon/README.md

 It returns a new `PopulateTable` with the available `Dexie.Table` methods that support population.
 Dexie `Table` methods can then be used as normal.

-When no parameters are provided, the return is a deep populated record.
-Since this is not always wanted and to speed up the database lookup, parameters can be provided:
+When no options are provided, the return is a deep populated record.
+Since this is not always wanted and to speed up the database lookup, options can be provided:
 - Providing `string[]` expects population keys as provided in the table schema.
 Only thoses properties will be populated (deep).
 - Providing `{ shallow: true }` disables deep population.
 Only one layer of population is applied.